cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 Other problems with this notebook:

 1. There is no description of what the notebook is about.
-1. There is no exploratory data analysis (EDA) to explain why we can (or cannot) trust the data we have.
+1. There is no exploratory data analysis (EDA) to explain why we can (or cannot) trust our data.
 1. The data cleanup (the magic numbers) is not explained, e.g. why were those numbers used?
 1. Because of the magic numbers, the code is not flexible.
 We don't know where they are used and the effect of changing one of them.
 1. There is no explanation for the code blocks.